achla95/achla95/README.md

-- 👋 Hi, I’m @achla95
+- 👋 Hi, I’m achla95
 - 👀 I’m interested in {crypto,web,pentest} and of course ctf
 - 🌱 I’m currently learning cryptography and pwn
-- 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me on discord :  and twitter :
+- 📫 You can reach me on discord : achla95#1457  and twitter : @achla95

 <!---
 achla95/achla95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.